On-duty FBI agent shot in shoulder in New York City

-NEW YORK — Police say an FBI agent has been shot in the shoulder in New York City.
+NEW YORK — An FBI agent was shot in the shoulder Saturday in New York City during a street gunfight, police said.

-New York City police say the male agent was struck while on duty at 3:30 p.m.
-Saturday in the Canarsie section of Brooklyn.
+The male agent was struck while on duty at 3:30 p.m. in the Canarsie section of Brooklyn.

 FBI officials confirmed the shooting and said the agent was in stable condition at a New York hospital.

-Police say the agent was taken to Kings County Hospital in Brooklyn and being treated for a non-life-threatening injury.
+The agent, whose name was not released, was taken to Kings County Hospital in Brooklyn and being treated for a non-life-threatening injury, police said.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.